arkitektio/mikro-server-next/README.md

 the system through a browser.

 > [!NOTE]
-> What you are currently looking at is the next version of Lok.
+> What you are currently looking at is the next version of Mikro.
 Mikro is currently under development and not ready for production.
 If you are looking for the current version of Mikro, you can find it [here](https://github.com/arkitektio/mikro-server).

 Check out the [documentation](https://arkitekt.live/docs/services/next/mikro) for more information.